DevExpress-Examples/blazor-dxgrid-detect-row-editing-cancellation/README.md

 <!-- default badges end -->
 # Grid for Blazor - How to display a confirmation dialog when users start editing another row without saving changes

-This example illustrates how to show a confirmation dialog when users switch to editing another row in the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid) without saving changes they made.
+This example illustrates how to show a confirmation dialog when users start editing another row in the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid) without saving changes they made.
 This dialog allows users to save or discard the pending changes.

 ![Confirmation Dialog](confirmation-dialog.gif)